NickvanOort/codestyle/docs/make_a_module.md

 build-backend = "hatchling.build"
 ```

-defines your backend. `rye` uses `hatch` by default; other options are setuptools and pdm.
+defines your backend. `uv` uses `hatch` by default; other options are setuptools and pdm.

 [Hatch](https://github.com/pypa/hatch) is not part of base Python - it's a modern build tool that: